 - If you are unhappy about a comment you have posted, please email us if you would like it removed.

-- The guidelines are based on those for an HON code forum that also suggest ways to make your post relevant and friendly.
+- The guidelines are based on those for an HON code forum.

 If you have a question about catching HIV, risks or testing please read this FAQ page on HIV transmission and testing.
 It will answer most questions.

-A new Guide to sexual transmission and HIV testing contains more detailed information.
-Please read this resource.
-It will also answer your questions.
+A Guide to sexual transmission and HIV testing contains more detailed information.
+This resource will also answer your questions.

-If you have symptoms you need to visit a doctor.
+If you have symptoms you need to contact a doctor.
 We are not doctors and we cannot diagnose health conditions by email or online.

 Other ways we can help